sierdzio/spdr/README.txt

 \section readme Readme

-spdr
 Copyright (C) 2014  Tomasz Siekierda

-This is an on-line README for spdr.
 Project’s GIT repo: https://github.com/sierdzio/spdr

-WARNING: spdr is in the process of being rewritten with different functionality in mind!

-As of  12.01.2014, the plan is to completely rewrite sPDaR.
-Project will change it's name to spdr, license will from now on be WTFPL.
-Spdr will be a tool for merging (intelligent syncing) of folders, for example when copying large collection of files between computers.
-It will detect what changes have been made and try to bring the output directory up to date.
+Spdr is be a tool for merging (intelligent syncing) of folders, for example when copying large collection of files between computers.
+It detects what changes have been made and tries to bring the output directory up to date.

-Core functionality will be moved into a library: libspdr.
-On top of that library, a Command Line application will be written, as well as a GUI (using Qt Widgets, and possibly also another one using Qt Quick 2).
+Core functionality is located in a standalone library: libspdr.
+On top of that library, Spdr provides a Command Line application, as well as a GUI (using Qt Widgets.

-Current sPDaR functionality will be renamed to "Import directory" and be just a small part of the whole project.
-The code will be analysed and reviewed, as currently it's rather old and rusty.

-All new code will be (hopefully) unit tested.
-Also, benchmarks will be implemented to test how well spdr fares under certain conditions.
-The whole project must have a comprehensive logging capabilities, be easy to install (configure file), etc.

-Support for Qt4 will be dropped, because the new spdr will use some of the new features present in Qt 5.2 (QCommandLine, QRegularExpression, QDir:removeRecursively() maybe qCDebug and friends).
-As an additional experiment, spdr might also include QBS and CMake build configuration.

-Overview of the algorithm:
- - scan output, put it into local cache (comprising of data hash and file path)
- - for every file in input, see if MD5/ SHA can be matched.
-If not, try matching by file path and file name.
-The last resort is to try and find the file by content (that would be very CPU-consuming, though!)
+Spdr offers two major features:
+ - importing a directory
+ - synchronizing two directories

+Both operations share a host of common properties: input and output files need to be specified, there is an option of logging, etc.

+Import operation works by copying all files from input directory to the output, and sorting them according to specified formatting options (based on date and time).
+See documentation for SpdrImport for more information.

+Synchronize operation is the core functionality of Spdr.
+The aim is to make sure that after synchronization, the output folder and file structure is exactly the same as in the input folder, and to do it will as little effor as possible.
+If you have ever tried to manually copy your movie or foto collection into an archive, you probably know how hard and error-prone that can be.
+Spdr will do it for you automatically and fast.
+The algorithm optimizes the whole operation by skipping updates for unchanged files and minimizing the file operations that need to be performed on the hard drive.
+See documentation for SpdrSynchronize for more information.

-Directory renames will be part of standard file copying logic.
-Logging should be extensive, support various output levels, and every message should be timed.
+Directory renames are part of standard file copying logic, so you do not need to worry about that.

+Spdr comes with serious logging capabilities, it supports various output levels.
+Logs are sent to stdout by default, but you can choose to save them in a file (errors and critical errors will be sent to both stdout and the log file).

-The GUI will support Drag & Drop for getting input and output folders.
+The GUI supports Drag & Drop for getting input and output folders (and the log file, too).
+Just drag the folder from your file explorer and drop in onto input, output or log file paths control.

 \section cmdln Command Line Tool